EthanKao09/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-Machine learning and Data analysis Project
+Machine learning and Data Analysis Project
-Processing and building a interactive dashboard based on data.
+Processing and building an interactive dashboard based on data.
-Writing algorithm for the model to detect fraud transaction with high accuracy.
+Writing algorithm for the model to detect fraud transactions with high accuracy.